 Vitamins deficiency, i.e., a lack of vitamins in everyday nutrition can trigger various physiological and pathological changes that can affect the body’s organ systems, namely the immune system, nervous system, skeletal system, digestive system, and more.

 All 8 B complex vitamins are essential for the optimal functioning of our bodies: they facilitate energy pathways (by helping carb conversion into glucose), maintain normal heart work and cell division, support the nervous system, regulate the metabolism of proteins and fats, and play other important roles.
 Like other water-soluble vitamins, they are eliminated through the urine within a short time.
 This means that our bodies do not create reserves of the vitamin B group and therefore must be consumed regularly.
 The exception is Vitamin B12, which is deposited in the liver.
 Vitamin deficiency is most common among the elderly, vegetarians, and people with chronic digestive problems.

-Examples of food rich in vitamin B1: Milk, eggs, pork meat (liver), brewer’s yeast, wheat cereals, bran, cereal grains (whole grain), cabbage, spinach, various fruits and nuts (especially walnuts), eggplant.
+The food rich in vitamin B1: Milk, eggs, pork meat (liver), brewer’s yeast, wheat cereals, bran, cereal grains (whole grain), cabbage, spinach, various fruits and nuts (especially walnuts), eggplant.
 Daily needs for adults are around mg, which is quite sufficient if we consume a variety of foods, especially fresh plants.

 Physiological functions of B1: It helps convert carbohydrates into energy and tends to the proper functioning of the central nervous system.